 The Group provides marketing strategy and consulting services to assist pharmaceutical companies in formulating and implementing effective business strategies to enhance their brands and product awareness among physicians.
-Revenue from marketing strategy and consulting services increased by approximately 32.8% from approximately RMB103.0 million for the year ended 31 December 2022 to approximately RMB136.8 million for the Year due to the marketing strategy and consulting services projects of the Group that were scheduled to be completed last year have been delayed to the current year after the prolonged COVID-19 pandemic.
+Revenue from marketing strategy and consulting services increased by approximately 0.2% from approximately RMB136.8 million for the year ended 31 December 2023 to approximately RMB137.1 million for the Year due to the increase in demand for marketing strategy and consulting services, which was partially offset by the Group's business strategy to scale down projects with lower profit margins.